Vitalism: 20th century

+21st century

+American philosophy professor Leonard Lawlor wrote a chapter for the 2007 book Columbia Companion to Twentieth-Century Philosophies detailing the "neo-vitalism" structure in 20th century continental philosophy.

+Moreover, Benjamin Prinz and Henning Schmidgen argue that an undercurrent they call "vitalist Marxism" ran through 20th century continental philosophy.
+Drawing in particular on the work of Georges Canguilhem, they describe an interpretation of Marxism in which life is understood not as a metaphysical substance but as a normative and self-organizing activity.
+Within this framework, the concept of life in the work of Karl Marx is reconsidered beyond its function as the biological basis of labor power and instead treated as a source of critique and resistance within capitalist modernity.
+This perspective also advances an “organological” account of technology, interpreting tools and machines as extensions or “organs” of living beings rather than as purely mechanical entities opposed to life.
+Vitalist Marxism thus links historical materialism with contemporary ecological and political concerns centered on the defense and transformation of living conditions.

 Emergentism

 Contemporary science and engineering sometimes describe emergent processes, in which the properties of a system cannot be fully described in terms of the properties of the constituents.
 This may be because the properties of the constituents are not fully understood, or because the interactions between the individual constituents are important for the behavior of the system.

 Whether emergence should be grouped with traditional vitalist concepts is a matter of semantic controversy.
 (Note: See; briefly, some philosophers see emergentism as midway between traditional spiritual vitalism and mechanistic reductionism; others argue that, structurally, emergentism is equivalent to vitalism.
 See also.)
 According to Emmeche et al. (1997):

 On the one hand, many scientists and philosophers regard emergence as having only a pseudo-scientific status.
 On the other hand, new developments in physics, biology, psychology, and cross-disciplinary fields such as cognitive science, artificial life, and the study of non-linear dynamical systems have focused strongly on the high level 'collective behaviour' of complex systems, which is often said to be truly emergent, and the term is increasingly used to characterize such systems.